A question word with a “to” verb expresses a special meaning and is quite easily found in formal writing

 Another special implication of questions with to is the subject of the verb.
 The implied subject of trust in the question in the cartoon is I, that of avoid in (a) is nurses, and that of say in (d) is a speaker.
 In general, direct questions with to seem to imply either I, we, you or one, while indirect ones usually imply the same subject as that of the verb accompanying them.

 The indirect question in (a), for example, implies the same subject nurses as that of the external verb must learn, while in (d) the implied indirect question subject a speaker is also the subject of forget.
-If the subject of a question verb is not the same as an external one, the question cannot usually be expressed with to.
+If the subject of the verb in an indirect question is not the same as an external one, the question cannot usually be asked with to.
 This is the case in the following examples (subjects underlined):

 (e) The question IS whether the stars CAN BE REACHED.